‘THE LORD OF THE RINGS: THE FELLOWSHIP OF THE RING’

 I didn’t like ‘The Lord of the Rings’ at first though.
 My parent and I were lent a DVD of the first film ‘The Fellowship of the Ring’ by some neighbours in late 2001.
 In 2003, I decided to give the first film another go by purchasing the DVD.
 Now I’ve seen the full trilogy and I love watching these epic films.

 ‘The Lord of The Rings’ is based on the book trilogy by author J.R.R.
 Tolkien.
-It was a book trilogy deemed impossible to be made as live-action movies.
+It was a book trilogy deemed impossible to be made as live-action films.
 Thankfully, film director Peter Jackson took on the challenge with his team of New Zealanders to turn J.R.R.
 Tolkien’s novels into three epic movies.

 The film begins with a prologue narrated by Cate Blanchett as Galadriel.
 She gives us a history of Middle-Earth and of the Rings of Power.
 Long ago, there was a battle against the Dark Lord Sauron who used the One Ring of Power.
-An alliance of Men and Elves fought against the armies of Mordor.
+An alliance of men and elves fought against the armies of Mordor.

-60 years later, we meet the Hobbits of the Shire.
+60 years later, we meet the hobbits of the Shire.
 Ian Holm stars as Bilbo Baggins, who lives in Bag-End in Hobbiton.
 As depicted in ‘The Hobbit’ film trilogy, Bilbo brought back a gold ring with him from his adventures in the north.
 Soon, Bilbo uses the gold ring for his long-expected birthday party.

 The main star of the ‘LOTR’ is Elijah Wood as Frodo Baggins, Bilbo’s nephew.
 Frodo is a peace-loving Hobbit.
 When he discovers that Bilbo’s ring is dangerous, Frodo is determined to save his people and his home.
 He’s afraid of doing it alone.
 With the help of his friends, he faces a lot of terrible dangers.